williamdlees/receptor_utils/docs/custom_igblast.rst

 which describes the position of the CDRs in V-genes.

 If you just wish to add alleles to existing V-genes, or add D-genes or alleles, all that is necessary is to create a custom blast sequence database using the procedure linked above.
 The ndm and aux files provided with IgBlast will support this use case.
-If you wish to add V-genes that are not in the IgBlast database, or any J-genes or alleles, you will need to create a new ndm file and provide it to IgBlast using the
+If you wish to add V-genes that are not in the IgBlast database, you will need to create a new ndm file and provide it to IgBlast using the
 ``--custom_internal_data`` command-line parameter.
 If you wish to modify or add to the J-gene database, you will need to provide a new aux file, using the ``--auxiliary_data`` command-line parameter.